 - The literature in your field and how to access it

 - Your choice of research methods

 - Preparation for your viva voce examination (PhD students)

 During the first year of study, students undertake a Doctoral Training Programme which is designed to prepare them to undertake their research.
 These weekly seminars cover skills such as data handling, information searching, experimental design, applied statistics, academic writing, communication and presentation.

-Take a look at our current research opportunities.
+Take a look at our Phd Pathways.